VKwongData/Maternal-Mortality/README.md

 This is a repository for a personal project of mine that explores maternal mortality data from <a href="https://ourworldindata.org/maternal-mortality">OurWorldInData.org</a>.

 The datasets and SQL code used in the project are included in this repository.
-This project was inspired by AlexTheAnalyst's
-<a href="https://youtu.be/qfyynHBFOsM">YouTube video on using SQL to explore data on COVID deaths</a>.

 ## Introduction